 A Fast, Friendly First Edition

-The race went off clean: the kids' 1K at 8:00 AM, the 5K at 8:30, under a clear and warm sky.
-The front of the field was genuinely quick — three runners broke 15 minutes, led by Adam Schmidt's 14:43, with Owen Parkes (14:55) and Lucas McAneney (14:57) right behind.
+The race that prompted this guide set a high bar.
+The front of the field was genuinely quick — three runners broke 15 minutes, led by Adam Schmidt's 14:43, with Owen Parkes (14:55) and Lucas McAneney (14:57) right behind, three sub-15:00 finishers at a first-year community race.
 Sadie-Jane Hickson was the first woman across in 16:34.
-Behind the leaders, a sold-out field of recreational runners, families, and first-timers made up the heart of the morning.
+Behind the leaders, a sold-out field of 800-plus in the 5K, 130-plus kids in the 1K, and families of every level made up the heart of the morning.
+Alongside TapeGeeks, the day was put on by GearTOP Design, Pace Performance, Oakville Performance Running, and the Bronte Runners Club.

 Frequently Asked Questions